eemoir/Random-Quote-Machine/README.md

 # Random-Quote-Machine
-This is my code for the "Random Quote Machine" project in FreeCodeCamp's Frontend Libraries Certification.
-It was created using node.js.
+This is my code for the <a href="https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine">Random Quote Machine" project</a> (please follow link for specifications and user stories) in FreeCodeCamp's Frontend Libraries Certification.
+It was created using node.js, React, JQuery, Ajax, Bootstrap, HTML, CSS and Javascript.